Shobhit486/portfolio/projects/parcha.md

 Qualitative research was done for this project.
 Multiple one on one semi-structured interviews were conducted with ‘Healthcare providers’ and ‘Patients’ to get deep insights.
 Also observational study was an essential tool in this research as I had to observe and study user behaviours and what problems they faced.

 ![Preview not available](/images/parcha/miro.jpg)

+#### Primary Insights

+1. A problem people often faced was related to not able to read and understand prescriptions that they get from the doctors which has medicine names and their schedules.
+2. They fail to get knowledge about dietary information which can be crucial in illnesses and could also lead to various side effects with medicines if not taken care of.

 ### Personas